-- The discount rate changed from 3.69 percent as of August 31, 2018 to 2.63 percent as of August 31, 2019.
-This change increased the TOL. - The health care trend rates were reset to better reflect the plan's anticipated experience.
-This change increased the TOL. - The participation rate for pre-65 retirees was lowered from 70 percent to 65 percent.
-The participation rate for post-65 retirees was lowered from 75 percent to 50 percent.
-25 percent of pre-65 retirees are assumed to discontinue their coverage at age 65.
-There was no lapse assumption in the prior valuation.
-These changes decreased the TOL. - The percentage of retirees who are assumed to have two-person coverage was lowered from 20 percent to 15 percent.
-In addition, the participation assumption for the surviving spouses of employees that die while actively employed was lowered from 20 percent to 10 percent.
-These changes decreased the TOL. - Change of Benefit Terms Since the Prior Measurement Date There were no changes in benefit terms since the prior measurement date.
+- The discount rate changed from 2.63 percent as of August 31, 2019 to 2.33 percent as of August 31, 2020.
+This change increased the TOL. - The participation rate for post-65 retirees was lowered from 50 percent to 40 percent.
+This change decreased the TOL. - The ultimate health care trend rate assumption was lowered from 4.5% to 4.25% as a result of Congress' repeal of the excise (Cadillac) tax on high-cost employer health plans in December 2019.
+This change decreased the TOL. - Change of Benefit Terms Since the Prior Measurement Date There were no changes in benefit terms since the prior measurement date.

-For the year ended June 30, 2020, the District recognized OPEB expense of \$940,820, as well as revenue of \$937,653 representing OPEB expense incurred by the State on behalf of the District.
+For the year ended June 30, 2020, the District recognized pension and OPEB expense of \$2,476,911, as well as revenue of \$2,476,911 representing OPEB expense incurred by the State on behalf of the District.